 The social identity and self-categorization theories (Tajfel, 1978; Tajfel & Turner, 1986; Turner et al., 1987) suggest that an individual's memberships in organizational groups such as the organization itself as well as workgroups, teams, divisions, or job categories nested within the organization inform his or her self-concept (Hogg & Terry, 2000).
-To the extent that the group membership is salient and valuable to individuals - that is, to the extent that they strongly identify with the group - they perceive members of that group as their in-group and members of other groups as out-group members.
-Behaviorally, this typically results in in-group members receiving preferential treatment: Individuals who strongly identify with a group show more cooperation towards in-group members than towards out-group members (Ashforth et al., 2008; Brewer, 1979; Hewstone, Rubin, & Willis, 2002).
-However, in almost any organization and - very prominently - in any multiteam system, individuals are simultaneously members of multiple groups which provide multiple foci of identification (van Knippenberg & van Schie, 2000).
-In a multiteam system, members have two main foci - the component team and the overarching system in which the teams are nested.
+To the extent that the group membership is salient and valuable to individuals-that is, to the extent that they strongly identify with the group-they perceive members of that group as their in-group and members of other groups as out-group members.
+Behaviorally, this typically results in in-group members receiving preferential treatment: individuals who strongly identify with a group show more cooperation toward in-group members than toward out-group members (Ashforth et al., 2008; Brewer, 1979; Hewstone, Rubin, & Willis, 2002).
+However, in almost any organization and-very prominently-in any multiteam system, individuals are simultaneously members of multiple groups, which provide multiple foci of identification (van Knippenberg & van Schie, 2000).
+In a multiteam system, members have two main foci-the component team and the overarching system in which the teams are nested.
 These two foci can have different degrees of salience to an individual and their relative salience shapes what an individual perceives as the primary boundary between in- and out-group (Gaertner, Dovidio, Anastasio, Bachman, & Rust, 1993; Hogg & Terry, 2000).
-Below, we will refer to individuals who perceive the boundary around the component team as the primary boundary separating in- and out-group as teamfocused and to individuals who perceive the boundary around the multiteam system as the primary boundary as system-focused.
+Below, we will refer to individuals who perceive the boundary around the component team as the primary boundary separating in- and out-groups as "team focused" and to individuals who perceive the boundary around the multiteam system as the primary boundary as "system focused."

-Differences in what is perceived as in- and out-group boundaries result in differences in behavior towards other component teams.
+Differences in what is perceived as in- and outgroup boundaries result in differences in behavior toward other component teams.
 Earlier research has shown that, generally, more proximate foci tend to be more salient to individuals than more distal foci (Riketta & van Dick, 2005; van Knippenberg & van Schie, 2000).
-As a result, individuals working within a multiteam system tend to prioritize activities directed towards their own team over activities directed towards other teams.
-This, however, can be an impediment in the multiteam system context where teams require intense inter-team coordination.
+As a result, individuals working within a multiteam system tend to prioritize activities directed toward their own team over activities directed toward other teams.
+This, however, can be an impediment in the multiteam system context where teams require intense interteam coordination.
 A seemingly straightforward remedy, then, is to foster a system focus in the component teams, thus extending the perceived in-group to include members of other component teams (Gaertner et al., 1993).
-Indeed, prior work highlights the importance of members' identification with a superordinate focus for inter-team coordination and effectiveness.
-For instance, prior research has found that identification with a superordinate focus increases the likelihood that individuals will interact and cooperate with members of other teams (de Vries et al., 2014; Dovidio et al., 1997; Kramer & Brewer, 1984; Lomi et al., 2014; Richter, West, van Dick, & Dawson, 2006; van Dick, van Knippenberg, Kerschreiter, Hertel, & Wieseke, 2008; Wit & Kerr, 2002).
-Furthermore, individuals who identify with a superordinate focus have been shown to be more attentive to and to make more use of information they obtain from members of other groups (Dokko, Kane, & Tortoriello, 2014; Kane, 2010; Kane, Argote, & Levine, 2005).
-On a system level, systems whose component teams share a superordinate identity focus have been found to collaborate more effectively (Cuijpers, Uitdewilligen, & Guenter, 2016) - albeit, in an interesting counterpoint, recent work found the opposite (Porck et al., 2019).
+Indeed, prior work highlights the importance of members' identification with a superordinate focus for interteam coordination and effectiveness.
+For instance, prior research has found that identification with a superordinate focus increases the likelihood that individuals will interact and cooperate with members of other teams (de Vries et al., 2014; Dovidio, Gaertner, Validzic, Matoka, Johnson, & Frazier, 1997; Kramer & Brewer, 1984; Lomi et al., 2014; Richter et al., 2006; van Dick, van Knippenberg, Kerschreiter, Hertel, & Wieseke, 2008; Wit & Kerr, 2002).
+Furthermore, individuals who identify with a superordinate focus have been shown to be more attentive to and to make more use of information they obtain from members of other groups (Dokko et al., 2014; Kane, 2010; Kane, Argote, & Levine, 2005).
+On a system level, systems whose component teams share a superordinate identity focus have been found to collaborate more effectively (Cuipers et al., 2016)-albeit, in an interesting counterpoint, recent work found the opposite (Porck, Matta, Hollenbeck, Oh, Lanaj, & Lee, 2019).